LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 #### Connection unexpectedly closed
 The node may have died or it may be a network issue.
 Retry your request.
 #### 5XX Errors
-Errors with HTTP status starting with 5 stems from internal server error in Elasticsearch.
-When you see this, take a look at the Elasticsearch log and identify the problem.
+Errors with an HTTP status starting with 5 stems from internal server error in Elasticsearch.
+When you see this error, take a look at the Elasticsearch log and identify the problem.
 #### 4XX Errors
-Errors with HTTP status starting with 4 stems from client errors.
-When you see this, correct the request before retrying.
+Errors with an HTTP status starting with 4 stems from client errors.
+When you see this error, correct the request before retrying.

 As beginners, we are still familiarizing ourselves with the rules and syntax required to communicate with Elasticsearch.
 Majority of the error messages we encouter are likely caused by the mistakes we make while writing our requests(4XX errors).

-**To strengthen our grasp on requests we've learned throghout the series, we will only focus on 4XX errors during this workshop.**
+**To strengthen our understanding of the requests we've learned throughout the series, we will only focus on 4XX errors during this workshop.**

 ## Thought Process For Troubleshooting Errors
 1. What number does the HTTP status start with(4XX?
 5XX?)